- Can Fnatic keep their momentum from Worlds?

 In the LEC the top six teams qualify for playoffs, with the first and second seeds getting a bye to the semifinals.
 There are some teams that are a lock for playoffs such as G2, Fnatic, Misfits, and Vitality.
 But with the other two spots up for grabs, we may see some new faces in the LEC playoffs.

 One of the two teams I see making it to the playoffs in the LEC Spring Split is Origen.
-Though it will be their first ever split, they came into the scene with a bang, signing a roster of veteran players lead by Mithy.
+They came back into the LEC with a bang, signing former TSM support and returning Origen member, Mithy.

 Pending Riot Approval pic.twitter.com/TouBLMcoVg